mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Magazine:</b> You mentioned that you kept the price down, but it seems like you really worked hard in terms of price compared to the Skyline 2000GT-R and Bellett 1600GTR in the same class.

-<b>Hirano:</b> When I'm working on a car, I look at the balance between quality, quantity, cost, and time.
-It can't be less than a good product, but it can't be too expensive.
-It can't be something so "virtuoso" that it can't be made in large quantities.
+<b>Amano:</b> When we're working on a car, we look at the balance between quality, quantity, cost, and time.
+It can't be anything less than a good product, but it can't be too expensive.
+It can't be something so specialized, so "virtuoso," that it can't be made in large quantities.
 It can't be something that takes five or ten years to complete.
 Of these, cost carries a huge weight.
-I calculate how much each part costs, juggling here and there to make ends meet.
-I thought it would cost around 1 million yen, but it ended up being 1,055,000 yen.
+We calculate how much each part costs, juggling here and there to make ends meet.
+We thought it would cost around 1 million yen, but it ended up being 1,055,000 yen.

 <b>Magazine:</b> Is the engine just a Mark II 1900SL engine with a different head?

-<b>Sakakibara:</b> The only things that are the same as the base engine are the crankshaft and cylinder block.
+<b>Sakakibara:</b> Actually, the only things that are the same as the base engine are the crankshaft and cylinder block.
 The biggest change is the cylinder head, which is now made of aluminum for better cooling and has a DOHC design that allows for larger valve ports.
 It also has two Solex carbs, a compression ratio of 9.7, a maximum torque of 17.0kgm/5200rpm, and a maximum output of 140ps/6400rpm.

 The maximum rotational speed is 6800rpm, and the powerband is generally above 2500rpm, but it can also be used at 1500rpm.
 By extending the high-speed range as much as possible without reducing the low-speed torque compared to the 1900SL, the engine can pull the car up to 200km/h.
 Also, the fuel economy is relatively good.